Preschool Coordinator: Mrs Maja Paradiž

-In preparation for work further up the Primary Section, we have selected the International Primary Curriculum’s Early Years Programme for our Preschool (Vrtec/Kindergarten).
+In preparation for the Primary section, we combine the best of the latest UK National Curriculum's Early Years/Foundation Stage framework with the International Primary Curriculum’s Early Years Programme for our Pre-School (Vrtec/Kindergarten).
 Units of five weeks each cover topics such as Communicating, Exploring and Healthy Living.
-This is combined with the best of the latest UK National Curriculum's Early Years Foundation Stage level.

-Although the teaching is mostly in English, as this is the optimum age for language development, three 45-minutes sessions per week in Slovene with a specialist teacher include a range of activities (e.g. games and songs).
-Irresepective of the actual language learned, a life-long facility for learning languages is established.
+Although the teaching is mostly in English, as this is the optimum age for language development, three 45-minute sessions per week in Slovene with a specialist teacher include a range of activities (e.g. games and songs).
+Irrespective of the actual language learned, a life-long facility for learning languages is established.

-The Preschool operates from 08:00 (doors open 07:45) to 15:15 (pickup by 15:45), Monday to Friday during school terms.
-Younger children who need a sleep after lunch go home at that time.
-A hot lunch is offered for those who wish it (at additional cost).
-There is a vegetarian option and a nutritionist on the staff has oversight of menu design and quality of ingredients.
+The Preschool operates from 08:00 (doors open 07:50) to 15:20 (pickup by 15:45), Monday to Friday during school terms.
+A hot lunch is offered for those who wish it (at additional cost) and there is a vegetarian option.
+Time is set aside, for those children who want to, to have a nap while the others do quiet activities.

 A typical day includes: